 Temperature: Hurghada hits the high 20s to low 30s from May to September, staying around the low to mid 20s in the few months either side of this season.

-Best time to visit Hurghada: If you're planning to spend your entire holiday within Hurghada, you’d actually be better off not to arrive during the high season, as the night will be bitterly cold, usually less than 10°C. The ideal month to arrive would be April, when the daytime temperature will rarely top 30°C and night time temperatures should not drop below 17°C. The sea temperature should be around 22°C.
+Best time to visit Hurghada: The ideal month to arrive would be April, when the daytime temperature will rarely top 30°C and night time temperatures should not drop below 17°C. The sea temperature should be around 22°C.

 By Bus: There are intercity buses to major cities, including Cairo.
 You could also get a bus to Aswan and then take the train to other destinations, which is more expensive but also a safer and comfortable way to get around.
 There are no official public transport buses that’ll take you around Hurghada, but there’s a private microbus service that sends out white vans along specified routes.
 You can hop on or off anywhere for a small fare.